-After the vaccination, we expect local reactions to occur in most people.
+After the first vaccine with the adenoviral vector (ChAdOx1.tHIVconsv1), we expect local reactions to occur in most people.
 Local pain, redness, warmth, and swelling are the most likely local reactions.
-In general these side effects are expected to be mild and should resolve within a few days.
+In general these side effects are expected to be mild.
+After the second vaccine with the MVA vector we expect the same local symptoms to occur in approximately 60% of the participants, but these may be more intense in nature.
+However, these symptoms should resolve within a few days.